jerrod-lessel/scar-threshold/METHODS.md

 **Their assessment is not a stock reference either.** USGS notes that operational personnel may modify stream network delineation and model parameters for individual assessments.
 Their perimeter is also 221.3 km² against the 226.6 km² used here, and their assessment date is one day before this project's post-fire scene, so the two necessarily used different imagery.

-**The USGS comparison covers Bridge only.** Line has a published USGS assessment that has not yet been compared.
+**The USGS comparison covers Bridge only.** Line and Borel both have published USGS assessments that have not yet been compared.

 The full comparison is in `02b_usgs_comparison.ipynb`.